Orkney & Shetland

 Valuation Joint Board

-All non-domestic properties, other than those excluded by legislation, will be revalued on 1 April 2023.
-This means that the fourteen Assessors across Scotland will set new Net Annual and Rateable Values for all such non-domestic properties in their areas based on rental levels as at 1 April 2022.
-This is the first non-domestic revaluation since 1 April 2017, with revaluations scheduled to take place every three years following the forthcoming revaluation on 1 April 2023.
+All non-domestic properties, other than those excluded by legislation, will be revalued on 01 April 2026.
+This means that the fourteen Assessors across Scotland, including the Orkney & Shetland VJB will set new Net Annual and Rateable Values for all such non-domestic properties in their areas based on rental levels as at 01 April 2025. non-domestic properties in their areas based on rental levels as at 01 April 2025.
+This continues the pattern of three-yearly revaluations designed to ensure rateable values more accurately reflect market trends and avoid the dramatic variations sometimes associated with longer revaluation periods.